Filipino spaghetti

 Filipino spaghetti (also known as sweet spaghetti) is a Filipino adaptation of Italian spaghetti with Bolognese sauce.
 It has a distinctively sweet sauce, usually made from tomato sauce sweetened with brown sugar, banana ketchup, or condensed milk.
 It is typically topped with sliced hot dogs or smoked longganisa sausages, giniling (ground meat), and grated cheese.
 It is regarded as a comfort food in Philippine cuisine.
 It is typically served on almost any special occasion, especially on children's birthdays.

 Origins

 The dish is believed to date back to the period between the 1940s and the 1960s.
-During the American Commonwealth Period, a shortage of tomato supplies in World War II forced the local development of banana ketchup.
+During the American Colonial Period, a shortage of tomato supplies in World War II forced the local development of banana ketchup.
 Spaghetti with Bolognese sauce was introduced by the Americans and was tweaked to suit the local Filipino predilection for sweet dishes.